Lab 6: Visualizing categorical data with D3

 import Pie from '$lib/Pie.svelte';

-and then use it like <Pie />.
 Save, and make sure the text you wrote in Pie.svelte is displayed in your project page to make sure all plumbing is working.
+Once you see the text you have written, you can delete the text in the Pie.svelte file.

-Step 1.2: Create a circle with SVG
+Step 1.2: Create the SVG element

 The first step to create a pie chart with D3 is to create an <svg> element in the <Pie> component.